daormar/debasher/doc/design_doc_resident.md

 - **Both endpoints of a channel crashed before either reopened the FIFO.** When one endpoint of a channel crashes, nothing is lost: the other holds the FIFO open, and what the writer had sent and the reader had not yet read waits in it.
+That now also covers what the writer had only numbered and queued but not yet written when it crashed, which used to be destroyed with no trace: the checkpoint's outbound backlog carries it, and recovery sends it again before anything else (fixed 2026-09-22, 5.4).
 A relaunched node holds its FIFOs from the first step of its recovery, before it restores its checkpoint or replays its input log, until it dies.
 So only if the second endpoint crashes before the first has been relaunched and has reopened the FIFO, which takes the time to notice the crash and start the